SteveNew/PingOneAuth/README.md

 - ResponseType: code
 - Scope: openid profile
 - TokenEndpoint: /as/token
-- UserIdClaim: preferred_username (currently ignored)
+- UserIdClaim: preferred_username (others are: email and sub - one not being unique and the other being GUID so..)

 Event added apart from the normal TWebBrowser ones: